ecaterinamh/gamerollthedice/README.md

 <a name="readme-top"></a>

-# Portfolio App
+# ROLL THE DICE GAME

 This game wad made while I was studying the JavaScript Course of Jonas Schmedtmann on Udemy.

 ## DEMO

-To view the project deployed on Netlify, please click on <a href='https://game-rollthedice.netlify.app/' target='_blank'>Resume</a>.
+To view the project deployed on Netlify, please click on <a href='https://game-rollthedice.netlify.app/' target='_blank'>Roll the dice</a>.

 ## Table of contents